return to homepage

 Around the narrowest part of your torso.

 This is one of the areas we tend to pull in when it’s exposed.
-It’s natural.
-I do it myself when I’m wearing my bikini or a fitted dress.
-But we need to find the exact waist measurement, so don't hold your breath.
+That’s natural.
+I do it myself when I’’m wearing my bikini or a fitted dress.
+But we need to find the exact waist measurement, so avoid holding your breath.

 Rise